microsoft/MIDI/CONTRIBUTING.md

 You may fork these projects as per the license.
 However, we highly recommend you consider contributing to the main project rather than spin off a separate and incompatible or competing project targeting Windows.
 In the end, we want to do what's right for musicians, music creation app / plug-in developers, and music hardware developers.

-Forking to support other operating systems (including direct hardware devices) is also allowed and encouraged.
+**Forking to support other operating systems (including hardware devices) is also allowed and encouraged.**
 However, in that case, we again encourage you to consider what we can do together in the primary repo to support the requirements for these other platforms so that we can keep feature level, tool, and API parity, especially as the specifications evolve, or we fix bugs.

 ## Contributing image assets